The Middle Ages:

 The following works or collections, required for the entire class, are available in the College Bookstore.
 Several of these texts are in print in variety of translations.
 Students are nonetheless urged to use those selected for class, so that discussion may easily refer to selected passages.

-Barbara H. Rosenwein, A Short History of the Middle Ages (Toronto: University of Toronto Press, 2009).
+Barbara Rosenwein, A Short History of the Middle Ages, 3rd ed.
+(Toronto: University of Toronto Press, 2009).
 ISBN-10: 1442601043

-Benedict of Nursia, Rule of St. Benedict, trans.
-Timothy Fry (Collegeville MN: Liturgical Press, 1982).
-ISBN-10: 0814612725
+Benedict of Nursia, RB 1980: The Rule of St. Benedict in English, trans.
+Timothy Fry (Liturgical Press: Collegeville, MN, 1982).

-Abelard and Heloise, The Letters and Other Writings, trans.
-William Levitan (New York: Hackett, 2007).
-ISBN-10: 0140455051
+Abelard and Heloise, The Letters and Other Writings, trans William Levitan (Indianapolis and Cambridge: Hackett, 2007).
+ISBN-10: 0872208753

 Marie de France, Lais of Marie de France, trans.
-Glyn Burgess and Keith Busby, 2nd ed.
-(New York: Penguin, 1999).
-ISBN-10:0140447598
+Glyn Burgess and Keith Busby (New York: Penguin, 1999).
+ISBN-10: 0140447598

 Passion of Sts.
 Perpetua and Felicity, trans.
 H. R. Musurillo, in Elizabeth Alvilda Petroff, Medieval Women's Visionary Literature (New York: Oxford University Press, 1986), 70-77.